Beta-23/Intro-Meteor/README.md

 ##**What is Meteor?**

 ###
-Meteor is a full-stack JavaScript platform for developing modern web and mobile applications.
+Meteor is a full-stack JavaScript platform for developing **modern web and mobile applications**.
 Meteor includes a key set of technologies for building connected-client reactive applications, a build tool, and a curated set of packages from the Node.js and general JavaScript community.

  * Meteor allows you to **develop in one language**, JavaScript, in all environments: application server, web browser, and mobile device.